 B.C.
-NDP leader says his party shares common ground with the Greens
+NDP Leader says his party shares common ground with the Greens

 The initial vote results put the Liberals at 43 of 87 seats in the B.C. legislature, and the NDP at 41.
 The Greens have three seats.

-Those results mean that current Premier Christy Clark, leader of the BC Liberals, would need the support of the Greens to win any confidence vote in the legislature.
-If she lost such a vote, Ms. Clark would be expected to resign and Mr. Horgan could seek to replace her if he can convince the Lieutenant Governor he can form a government with Green support.
+Those results mean that current Premier Christy Clark would need the support of the Greens to win any confidence vote in the legislature.
+If she lost such a vote, Ms. Clark would be expected to resign and Mr. Horgan could seek to replace her if he can persuade the Lieutenant Governor he can form a government with Green support.

-The BC NDP election platform commits to a referendum on changing the voting system to a proportional-representation system “so every vote counts.”
+The NDP election platform commits to a referendum on changing the voting structure to a proportional-representation system “so every vote counts.”
 It also said an NDP government would campaign for the Yes side.
-While the Greens are advocating for electoral reform, Mr. Weaver has said he wants that to happen without a referendum.
+While the Greens are advocating for electoral change, Mr. Weaver has said he wants that to happen without a referendum.

-The NDP leader also acknowledged he’s competing with the BC Liberals for the Greens’ support.
+The NDP Leader also acknowledged he’s competing with the BC Liberals for the Greens’ support.

 “I have no doubt, no doubt that Christy Clark in her desperation to cling to her job will be offering the sky and the moon to Mr. Weaver and his colleagues,” he said.